PremMuddu/Eye/README.md

 <img src= "oneeye.png" width='300'/>

 Description: HTML, CSS, and JavaScript come together to create a dynamic effect.
+Two coordinated eyes are created with eye ball to follow the cursor.

 How To run: Simply go to this link: https://premmuddu.github.io/Eye/ on the browser window.
-Move the mouse around to see the eye ball follow the cursor.
+Move the mouse around.

-Roadmap: Add a bug cursor and add trail marks for the eye ball to follow.
+Roadmap: Add a bug as a cursor and add trail marks for the eye ball to follow.

-License:

 License: